twocentstudios/twocentstudios.github.com/_posts/2023-10-31-count-biki-developing-the-app-for-ios.markdown

 Japanese learners can download the app from the [App Store](https://apps.apple.com/us/app/count-biki/id6463796779).

 Like many of my other apps, Count Biki is open source on [GitHub](https://github.com/twocentstudios/count-biki).
+The commit/tag referenced in this post is [v1.1](https://github.com/twocentstudios/count-biki/tree/v1.1), so the main branch will not fully align with the post's content.

 ## Stats